 Setback distances must be measured from the mutual property line to the building face.
+This will ensure that the entire railway right-of-way is protected for potential rail expansion in the future.

 Municipalities should establish minimum setback requirements through a zoning bylaw amendment.